Confidence-Calibrated Face and Kinship Verification: Experiments

-We evaluate two traditional and one deep-learning kinship verification methods on the KinFaceW datasets, including: 1) NRML (LBP)\cite{kinship2}: for each face image, we extract 3776-dimensional uniform pattern LBP features to kinship verification.
-2) NRML (HOG)\cite{kinship2}: first, we partition each image into non-overlapping blocks.
-Then, we extract a 9-dimensional HOG feature for each block and concatenate them to generate a 2880-dimensional feature vector.
-3) InfoNCE (ResNet18): we use InfoNCE loss to fine-tune a ResNet-18 model pre-trained on the MS1MV2\cite{arcface}.
-More specifically, the model is optimized using SGD, and the temperature parameter is set to 0.1.
+We evaluate two traditional and one deep-learning kinship verification methods on the KinFaceW datasets, including: 1) NRML (LBP) \cite{lu2013neighborhood}: for each face image, we extract 3776-dimensional uniform pattern LBP features to kinship verification.
+2) NRML (HOG) \cite{lu2013neighborhood}: first, we partition each image into non-overlapping blocks.
+Then, we extract a 9-dimensional HOG feature for each block and concatenate them to generate a 2880-dimensional feature.
+3) InfoNCE (ResNet18) \cite{chen2020simple}: we use InfoNCE loss \cite{chen2020simple} to fine-tune a ResNet18 model pre-trained on the MS1MV2 \cite{deng2019arcface}.
 In this experiment, we use a five-fold cross-validation strategy in an image-unrestricted setting.

-\textsl{3) LFW\cite{lfw1,lfw2}:} LFW contains 13,233 face images collected from 5,749 individuals, of which 1,680 have 2 or more face images.
+\textsl{3) LFW} \cite{huang2008labeled}: LFW contains 13,233 face images collected from 5,749 individuals, of which 1,680 have 2 or more face images.

-We use CASIA-WebFace\cite{casia} as the training set to train networks of different depths with the ArcFace loss, and evaluate the verification performance of these models on the LFW dataset.
-In the experiments, we set the initial learning rate and momentum of the SGD optimizer to 0.1 and 0.9.
-We calibrate the confidence of the four models using ASC in the 10-fold cross-validation scheme.
-In addition, the maximum number of iterations and the learning rate for ASC are set to 1000 and 0.01, respectively.
+We use CASIA-WebFace \cite{yi2014learning} as the training set to train different backbones with the ArcFace loss \cite{deng2019arcface}, and evaluate the verification performance of these models on the LFW dataset.
+We calibrate the confidence of different backbones using ASC in the 10-fold cross-validation scheme.

-\textsl{4) IJB-C \cite{IJB-C}:} IJB-C (IARPA Janus Benchmark-C ) dataset contains 31,334 images and 11,779 videos captured under unconstrained condition from 3,531 subjects.
+\textsl{4) IJB-C} \cite{maze2018iarpa}: IJB-C (IARPA Janus Benchmark-C) dataset contains 31,334 images and 11,779 videos captured under unconstrained condition from 3,531 subjects.
 There are a total of 23,124 templates, with 19,557 positive matches and 15,638,932 negative matches to enable performance evaluations at low FAR.